 Men who have sex with men (MSM) and HIV in Zambia

-What is known, is that MSM in Zambia experience a heightened vulnerability to HIV for a multitude of reasons including alcohol abuse, low levels of education, being subjected to discrimination and low economic status.8
+Same sex intercourse is illegal in Zambia.13 What is currently known about this group is that men who have sex with men experience a heightened vulnerability to HIV for a multitude of reasons including alcohol abuse, low levels of education, being subjected to discrimination and low economic status.14

-The Zambian government's own progress report alludes to one small-scale study in 2008, which put MSM HIV prevalence at just 1%.
-However, much higher HIV prevalence is being reported elsewhere, such as 33% by MSMGF.9 The illegal status, stigma and discrimination that MSM experience makes them a population that is difficult to reach with HIV prevention messages.
+The Zambian government's own progress report alludes to one small-scale study in 2008, which puts HIV prevalence among this group at just 1%.
+However, much higher HIV prevalence is reported elsewhere, such as 33% by the MSM Global Forum (MSMGF).15 The illegal status, stigma and discrimination that men who have sex with men experience makes them a population that is difficult to reach with HIV prevention messages.

 Sex workers and HIV in Zambia

 The number of sex workers in Zambia is disputed, as is the HIV prevalence among this population, with studies reporting vastly different statistics.

 In 2015, a study conducted by Zambia’s National AIDS Council (ZAC), FHI360 and Tropical Diseases Research Centre (TDRC) of more than 1,000 female sex workers and male long distance truck drivers found HIV prevalence among female sex workers to be 56.4%.
 However, prevalence among female sex workers ranged from 46% in Livingstone to 73% in Chirundu.16